liberize/ssc/examples/1_without_shebang/README.md

-# Compile a script without shebang
+# Compile a script without a shebang

 The script must have a supported file extension.